 Having a community during college can help students feel involved and cared for.
 If your college is huge, it can be challenging for students to find groups or peers and build relationships.
 Colleges that want to foster a sense of belonging can begin personalized learning activities to reach disconnected students and prevent dropouts.
 Consider promoting areas like Greek organizations, student clubs, or volunteer programs.
 The more peers students can engage with, the less likely they are to drop out due to loneliness.

-Parents are one of the first places students may go when looking for support at college.
+Parents are one of the first resources students may go to when looking for support at college.
 Institutions that communicate with parents about their students’ activities, struggles, and successes can better prevent dropouts or disengagement.
 Help parents learn to identify mental health needs through intervention and identification techniques.
 You can host in-person sessions or online programs.

 Gathering feedback can help community colleges measure student emotions, such as satisfaction or happiness.
 With feedback about programs and classes, your institution can integrate better activities and plan for dropout prevention.
 Consider sending out monthly polls or surveys to measure how students feel.
 You can use this feedback to address their struggles, wants, and needs.
 Get them excited about college by directly addressing their feelings and showing you care about their happiness.